MarkCallow/gyp/README.md

 Branch `master` is identical with upstream/master, retained so `gclient` tools can be used to upload changes to GYP's Rietveld for review.

-No. 1 has been submitted to Google complete with tests and ~~is awaiting review~~ has just been merged to master.
-Over the next few days, I will update this fork to the latest upstream code.

 No. 1 will not be submitted upstream as there are no plans for `vs-tool` to support anything more modern than Visual Studio 2010.